centic9/pipewire-ppa/INSTALL.md

 ```

 The plugin will be picked up by alsa when the following files
-are in /etc/alsa/conf.d/
+are in `/etc/alsa/conf.d/`:

 ```
 /etc/alsa/conf.d/50-pipewire.conf -> /usr/share/alsa/alsa.conf.d/50-pipewire.conf
 /etc/alsa/conf.d/99-pipewire-default.conf
 ```

-With this setup, aplay -l should list a pipewire: device that can be used as
+With this setup, `aplay -l` should list a pipewire device that can be used as
 a regular alsa device for playback and record.

 ### JACK emulation